 You might think that a journey that spans 500 miles will cost the same, regardless of where you have your car's pickup and delivery locations.
 But that’s not true!

 The reality is, if you’re choosing rural areas for the start and end locations, you’ll pay a lot more.
 This is because the driver has to go out of their way, which can take extra time and effort.

 When you’re using a cost calculator, experiment with the pickup and dropoff points.
 Most likely, you’ll find that picking major cities will save you some serious cash!

 No matter what you do, the one thing you should do is request quotes.
 Not only that, but you should seek out multiple car shipping companies as well.

 You’ll be able to get a better picture of what companies are charging for your needs.
 The more quotes, the better, since you’ll clearly see who the outliers are.
 You should avoid the cheapest companies (they might add extra hidden fees at the end) and the most expensive ones as well (they’re just overcharging).

 By picking one of the middle car shipping companies, you’ll stand a better chance of getting not just affordable services, but reliable ones as well!

 In the end, the cheapest way to ship a car is to go with these parameters:

 And most importantly, you must request multiple car shipping quotes.
 Not only does this let you find the best prices around, but it also allows you to see if any companies aren’t trustworthy.

-Now that you’ve learned the cheapest way to ship a car, we hope this has put you more at ease.
+Now that you’ve learned the cheapest way to ship a car (or ship multiple cars), we hope this has put you more at ease.
 Relocating can be a stressful and expensive time, so we’re glad to help in any way we can.